Skip to content

 Colloquium: Marqusee on reading a protein’s energy

-Admin 4 February 2022 protein foldingSusan Marqusee
+Biosphere Editor 4 February, 2022 protein foldingSusan Marqusee

 This week’s seminar in the Biology Colloquium series launches will be presented by Susan Marqusee, a professor of Biochemistry and Molecular Biology at UC Berkeley.…